 Failing to file tax returns can lead to immediate issues and problems that surface months or years later.
 The IRS won’t forget that you have delinquent tax returns, and the consequences can become more severe as time passes.
 You may face any or all of the following problems if you have unfiled tax returns.

 How to Figure Out if You Need to File a 2018 Tax Return 2018 tax returns are due April 15, 2019, but not everyone needs to file a tax return.
-Taxpayers most commonly need to file when they want a tax refund, when they earned more than the income threshold, or when they had self-employment… Read more »
+Taxpayers most commonly need to file when they want a tax refund, when they earned more than the income threshold, or when they had… Read more »

 Unfiled Tax Returns Some people avoid filing their tax returns because they don’t want to pay taxes to the IRS.
 Other simply forget or don’t know they need to file.
-Whatever the reason, having several years of unfiled tax returns can create problems whether you are due a refund or have a balance due to… Read more »
+Whatever the reason, having several years of unfiled tax returns can create problems whether you are due a refund or have a balance due… Read more »

 Reasons for Requesting an Extension There are two major reasons taxpayers request a six-month extension to file their tax returns: • They waited until the last minute, and now they don’t have enough time to file their return. • They can’t afford to pay their tax bill.
 While the IRS will give all taxpayers an… Read more »